 A modern service catalog can be customized to route each task or decision to the appropriate party, simplifying communication, and drastically improving efficiency.
 A few customizable questions for data collection can eliminate so much of the back-and-forth that occurs during the aforementioned daily tasks.

 The other key to maintaining efficiency is reporting.
 How long are you taking to complete these regular tasks?
 What’s working for your organization?
 What areas need improvement?
-All of this data can be tracked through modernized reporting.
+All of this data can be tracked through modern reporting.
 It’s customizable, so you can measure success in terms of business hours for your organization.
 The first step in improving is to quantify your performance in the first place.

 IT Asset Management